home-assistant/developers.home-assistant/docs/config_entries_index.md

 sidebar_label: Introduction
 ---

 Config Entries are configuration data that are persistently stored by Home Assistant.
+A config entry is created by a user via the UI.
+The UI flow is powered by a [config flow handler](config_entries_config_flow_handler.md) as defined by the component.

 ## Setting up an entry